-- Above-Counter Installation: The vessel sink basin rests completely on top of the counter or vanity.
-When people think of vessel sinks, this is the most version they usually have in mind.
-After a drain hole of 1 5/8" to 1 3/4" is drilled, no additional cutting of the countertop is required.
+- Above-counter installation: The vessel sink basin rests completely on top of the counter or vanity.
+When people think of vessel sinks, this is the version they usually have in mind.
+After a drain hole of 1 5/8 inch to 1 3/4 inch is drilled, no additional cutting of the countertop is required.

-- Recessed Installation: Recessed installation allows for greater basin stability.
-A hole greater greater than the diameter of the drain hole, but smaller than the sink diameter, is cut into the countertop.
-This allows the sink basin to rest about half-way down.
+- Recessed installation: Recessed installation allows for greater basin stability.
+A hole greater than the diameter of the drain hole, but smaller than the sink diameter, is cut into the countertop.
+This allows the sink basin to rest about halfway down.

-- Space.
-You can gain a bit of extra counter room because the vessel sink basin takes up fewer area than recessed sinks.
+Space: You can gain a bit of extra counter room because the vessel sink basin takes up less space than recessed sinks.

 One advantage of traditional drop-in sinks is that the aprons of these sinks have pre-drilled holes for the installation of faucets and handles.
 But how do you handle the matter of fixtures when it comes to vessel sinks?

-Faucets are often advertised as being specially made for vessel-sink faucets.
-What these manufacturers are actually advertising is that their faucets clear the high rim of the vessel sink basin.
-Faucet heights of 4" or greater should clear most vessel sink basins rims with plenty of room to spare.
+- Choose "vessel-sink" faucets: Faucets are often advertised as being specially made for vessel-sink faucets.
+What these manufacturers are advertising is that their faucets clear the high rim of the vessel sink basin.
+Faucet heights of 4 inches or greater should clear most vessel sink basin rims with plenty of room to spare.

 Not long ago, vessel sinks were exclusively high-end designer products.
-Now, with the surge of popularity of vessel sinks, homeowners at nearly any budget level can afford a vessel sink.
+Now, with the surge in popularity of vessel sinks, homeowners at nearly any budget level can afford a vessel sink.